lucko/helper/docs/index.md

 ### Scheduler
 The scheduler class provides easy static access to the Bukkit Scheduler.
-All future methods return `CompletableFuture`s, allowing for easy use of callbacks and use of the Completion Stage API.
+All future methods return `Promise`s, allowing for easy use of callbacks.

 It also exposes asynchronous and synchronous `Executor` instances.